Zoning Bylaw Update Phase Two banner

 Project description

-Phase I will update the zoning of lands within the Town’s Countryside Area as shown on Schedule A1 of the Official Plan.
-The focus of Phase I will be to carry forward the policies and land use designations of the Environmental Protection Area, Agricultural Protection Area and Rural Area as shown on Schedule A2 of the Official Plan into zoning provisions and mapping.
+Phase One will update the zoning of lands within the Town’s Countryside Area as shown on Schedule A1 of the Official Plan.
+The focus of Phase One will be to carry forward the policies and land use designations of the Environmental Protection Area, Agricultural Protection Area and Rural Area as shown on Schedule A2 of the Official Plan into zoning provisions and mapping.
 A video has been created to help explain the first phase of the process.

 Frequently asked questions